Max-Ole/Bachelor_Thesis/README.md

 2. Run `nav_control_limited.launch`

 # Thesis:
-The thesis is available in the file `Bachelor_Thesis_Max-Ole_von_Waldow.pdf` and the slides for the presentation of the thesis are in the file `Kolloquium_Powerpoint.pptx`.
+The thesis is available in the file `Bachelor_Thesis_Max-Ole_von_Waldow.pdf` and the slides for the presentation of the thesis are in the file `Colloquium_Powerpoint.pptx`.
 ## Abstract of the Thesis:
 In unstructured environments, a robot’s stability depends on its design and motion.
 In this thesis the traversability of rough terrain is determined and